Cowgirl Creamery: History

 The company was started in 1994.
 In addition to its San Francisco store and Sidekick Cafe, the original creamery in Point Reyes Station includes a store and cantina, and a storefront in the Penn Quarter neighborhood of Washington, D.C. (where founders Sue Conley and Peggy Smith are from) was open from 2006 to 2013.

 On May 17, 2016, the company announced that they had been acquired by the publicly traded Swiss dairy company Emmi AG.

 Popular culture

 Cowgirl Creamery was referenced in episode 6.1 of the popular TV sitcom Will & Grace, "Dames at Sea", in the scene where Will is trying to ease the mind of Jack in suspicions of a drunken rendezvous with each other.
-It has also been mentioned as being a favorite among several notable celebrities.